 Direct Deposit of Refunds

 By completing Form 8888, Direct Deposit of Refund to More Than One Account, the taxpayer may split refunds between up to three qualified accounts.
 A qualified account can be a checking, savings or other account such as an individual retirement arrangement (IRA), health savings account (HSA), Archer MSA, Coverdell education savings account (ESA) or TreasuryDirect online account.
-In addition, beginning with tax year 2009, the taxpayer can elect to purchase U. S. Savings Bonds (Series I).
+The taxpayer may also buy up to $5,000 in U. S. Series I Bonds.
 For example, a taxpayer expecting a refund of $400 may choose to deposit $150 into a checking account, $150 into a savings account, and $100 into an IRA account.
 Taxpayers may choose the refund splitting option regardless of which Form 1040 series tax form they file.

 Providers with repeat customers or clients should check to see if taxpayers have new accounts.
 Some software stores prior year’s information and reuses it unless it is changed.
 If account information is not current, taxpayers do not receive Direct Deposit of their refunds.

-Refunds that are not Direct Deposited because of institutional refusal, erroneous account or routing transit numbers, closed accounts, bank mergers or any other reason, are issued as paper checks, resulting in refund delays of up to ten weeks.
+Refunds that are not direct deposited because of institutional refusal, erroneous account or routing transit numbers, closed accounts, bank mergers or any other reason are issued as paper checks, resulting in refund delays of up to ten weeks.
 While the IRS ordinarily processes a request for Direct Deposit, it reserves the right to issue a paper check and does not guarantee a specific date for deposit of the refund into the taxpayer’s account.

 Treasury’s Financial Management Service (FMS) issues federal income tax refunds.
 Neither the IRS nor FMS is responsible for the misapplication of a Direct Deposit that results from error, negligence or malfeasance on the part of the taxpayer, the Provider, financial institution or any of their agents.